-This atlas page illustrates the relative density of carrier vessels in transit in the winter months (January to April and October to December) of 2007.
+This atlas page illustrates hours that fishing vessels spent in transit in 2010.
 It is based on ship monitoring data from the Canadian Coast Guard's Marine Communications and Traffic Services (MCTS).
-Carrier vessels are defined as bulk cargo (e.g. cars, grain, ore, etc.) and container vessels.
-These vessels are estimated to account for 7% of the annual vessel movements in Canada's Pacific waters (BC Ministry of Environment et al. 2006).
+Fishing vessels include those catching, processing or transporting fish.
+These vessels are estimated to account for 3% of the annual vessel movements in Canada's Pacific waters (BC Ministry of Environment et al. 2006), although that is likely to be below the actual percent of annual vessel movements since vessels less than 24 metres and 150 tons gross are not required to report their position to the VTOSS.

-All ships operating in Canadian waters must obtain Vessel Traffic Services (VTS) clearance before beginning a voyage from a Canadian location or before entering Canadian waters.
+All ships operating in Canadian waters must obtain Vessel Traffic Services (VTOSS) clearance before beginning a voyage from a Canadian location or before entering Canadian waters.
 The Coast Guard monitors ship traffic using radio communication, radar detection and an Automatic Identification System.
 The Coast Guard documents ship position, direction and speed approximately every 4 minutes with ship-identification (Lloyd's Register name and number), flag-state (country of registry), type of ship and size.
-All ships over 20 metres in length, and ships engaged in towing or pushing any vessel or object more than 20 metres in length (other than fishing gear) that had a combined length of more than 45 metres are required to report their position to the VTS.
-Vessels towing or pushing inside a log booming ground, pleasure yachts less than 30 metres, or fishing vessels less than 24 metres and 150 tons gross are not required to report their position to the VTS.
+All ships over 20 metres in length, and ships engaged in towing or pushing any vessel or object more than 20 metres in length (other than fishing gear) that had a combined length of more than 45 metres are required to report their position to the VTOSS.
+Vessels towing or pushing inside a log booming ground, pleasure yachts less than 30 metres, or fishing vessels less than 24 metres and 150 tons gross are not required to report their position to the VTOSS.